-We have included information about courses the pupils will follow in Years 10 and 11.
-This will help you to see what is involved over the next two years.
+We have included information about each of the courses available which will help you to see what is involved over the next two years.
 We have tried to make the information as accurate as possible (but examination boards can change details throughout the course).